Escape Winter With The 20 Most Coveted Warm Weather Rentals On Airbnb

-It's the dead of winter, so naturally, all any of us can think about is laying on a pleasantly scorching beach with a good book and a maybe even a strawberry margarita.
+It's the dead of winter, so naturally, all any of us can think about is laying on a pleasantly scorching beach with a good book and a maybe even a cocktail.
 Our imaginations actively chasing that daydream is pretty much the only thing that's getting us through the cold days.
-But, if you're looking for real life warm weather and sunshine, Airbnb has affordable suggestions.
+But, if you're looking for real life warm weather and sunshine, Airbnb has some suggestions.

 Ahead, we've shared the 20 most wish-listed warm weather listings on Airbnb, so you can rent them ASAP or simply make your winter daydreams feel more realistic by gazing at photos and bookmarking ideas for next year.